USS Wallace L. Lind: 1970

 On 12 August 1970, Wallace L. Lind sailed out of Pearl Harbor to commence deployment to WestPac.
 She arrived at Subic Bay, Philippines, on 27 August for type training and embarked COMDESDIV 252.
 The destroyer then made rendezvous with America (CVA-66) to act as a plane guard destroyer.
-From 14 to 17 September, Lind participated in antiair warfare Exercise "Beacon Tower" in the Gulf of Tonkin.
+From 14 to 17 September, she participated in antiair warfare Exercise "Beacon Tower" in the Gulf of Tonkin.
 On 21 September, she arrived at Okinawa for fuel and embarked a Beachjumper Unit.
 Two days later, the destroyer again made rendezvous with America for operations in the Sea of Japan, followed by upkeep at Yokosuka and Sasebo, Japan, where she debarked COMDESDIV 252.

 On 19 October, Wallace L. Lind embarked three Japanese officers to act as observers for "ASWEX 5-70," a week-long exercise which got underway on 22 October.
 The destroyer arrived at Yokosuka, Japan, and underwent upkeep prior to departure for Taiwan on 9 November.
 After a brief Taiwan patrol and a stop at Subic Bay on 16 November, the destroyer got underway for "FIREX" and conducted typhoon evasion exercises.

 On 28 November, Wallace L. Lind arrived at her station on the "Gunline" off the coast of South Vietnam.
 She conducted operations through 12 December when she departed for Hong Kong.
 Two days later, she arrived in the port of Hong Kong and relieved Vernon County (LST-1161) as SOPA.